ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/composite_indices/precarious_situations.md

 London also has a high percentage of young people with [promising prospects](/intermediate_outcomes/composite_indices/promising_prospects).
+This contrast shows the importance of looking within areas, as well as between areas.

 Some areas – for example, Eastern Scotland – do worse for young people's prospects in obtaining higher qualifications, higher earnings and a professional job and for difficult economic circumstances.